 45. Contract Modification.
 This Contract may not be amended except by signed agreement between the parties (a “Contract Change Notice”).
 Notwithstanding the foregoing, no subsequent Statement of Work or Contract Change Notice executed after the Effective Date will be construed to amend this Contract unless it specifically states its intent to do so and cites the section or sections amended.

-46. HIPAA Compliance.
-The State and Contractor must comply with all obligations under HIPAA and its accompanying regulations, including but not limited to entering into a business associate agreement, if reasonably necessary to keep the State and Contractor in compliance with HIPAA.
+.

 47. Accessibility Requirements.

-47.1 All Software provided by Contractor under this Contract, including associated content and documentation, must conform to WCAG 2.0 Level AA.
-Contractor must provide a description of conformance with WCAG 2.0 Level AA specifications by providing a completed PAT for each product provided under the Contract.
-At a minimum, Contractor must comply with the WCAG 2.0 Level AA conformance claims it made to the State, including the level of conformance provided in any PAT.
+47.1 Contractor will work with the State to ensure that the Software conforms to WCAG 2.0 Level AA. .
+At a minimum, Contractor must ensure that the platform can meet WCAG 2.0 Level AA conformance. claims it made to the State, including the level of conformance provided in any PAT.
 Throughout the Term of the Contract, Contractor must:

-(a) maintain compliance with WCAG 2.0 Level AA and meet or exceed the level of conformance provided in its written materials, including the level of conformance provided in each PAT;
+(a) assist State with maintaining compliance with WCAG 2.0 Level AA

 (b) comply with plans and timelines approved by the State to achieve conformance in the event of any deficiencies;